 The Delta works were built after the floodings in 1953 in Zeeland and Zuid-Holland, which killed almost 2000 persons and flooded vast amounts of land.
 Those floodings made everybody realize how vulnerable this part of the Netherlands was.
 The floodings were an essential call to action to protect this area much better against the water.

 The Delta Works in Zeeland and Zuid-Holland are the Netherlands’ defense systems against high water in the southwestern part of The Netherlands.
-The Delta Works consists of 5 storm surge barriers, two locks, and six dams.
+The Delta Works has five storm surge barriers, two locks, and six dams.

 - Closing the sea’s open inlets shortened the coastline from 700 km to approximately 80 km, making it much easier to build and maintain.

 - The storm surge barriers are unique because they are open when the weather is average, but they close when needed to provide optimal protection against the water.